nkoguro/graviton/README.md

 <dt><code>(with-window <i>window</i> (<i>elements ...</i>) <i>body ...</i>)</code></dt>
 <dd>
 Opens <i>window</i>, then execute <i>body ...</i> in a newly created worker.
-<i>elements ...</i> are IDs of HTML elements, which will be binded to the same names of local variables before the execution.
+<i>elements ...</i> are IDs of HTML elements, which will be bound to the same names of local variables before the execution. <code>#f</code> will be bound to the variable if the element is not found.
 </dd>

 <dt><code>(grv-title)</code></dt>